• Docs

 Step 5: Handle Payment Result

-Implement PaymentSheetDelegate protocol to handle payment result:
+Implement PaymentSheetDelegate protocol to handle payment results:

 extension ViewController: PaymentSheetDelegate {